Suppenhuhn79/on-screen-console/README.md

 `:x` exits the on-screen-console

 `:mh value` sets the maximum height of the output. _value_ is any valid CSS size specification.
+This should always be less than 100vh or 100% (consider padding and input prompt size).

 `:fs value` sets the font size. _value_ is any valid CSS size specification.

+`zi: number` sets the z-index of the on-screen-console.
+Initially console is the very top most element.
+Be careful to not set the z-index too low.

 Shorthand makes it more handy for mobile devices.
 And yes, type colon and no space.